Why Peregrine Finance?

 • Retention in accordance with legal and regulatory requirements – We will retain the personal information that we need to keep even after the relevant contract you have with us has come to an end for 6 years from the date of closure for the last/only account with us and this will be to satisfy our legal and regulatory requirements.

-If you would like further information about our data retention practices, contact our DPO.
+If you would like further information about our data retention practices, contact us using the details above.